Sighthound & Pariah Dog Group

 Gait & Movement

-Gait is low, free moving, effortless and smooth.
-There is a suggestion of flexibility in the back, as would be expected for a small sighthound capable of a double suspension gallop.
+Gait is long, low, free moving, effortless and smooth.
+There is a suggestion of flexibility in the back, as would be expected for a medium-sized sighthound capable of a double suspension gallop.
 The dog should appear athletic.

 Serious Faults: High, choppy, or hackneyed gaits.
 Toeing in.
 Toeing out.
 Moving too close behind.